jessefreeman/ai-for-dev/02_understanding_llms/02_01_overview_of_llms.md

 # Overview of Large Language Models (LLMs)

 Large Language Models (LLMs) represent a significant advancement in artificial intelligence, transforming how we interact with technology and manage complex tasks.
+When I joined Samsung in 2019 to do AI, LLMs like ChatGPT were still science fiction.
+A few years later, I can't imagine writing or coding without one.

 At a high level, LLMs are sophisticated AI systems trained on vast amounts of text data to understand, generate, and manipulate human language.
 Their ability to comprehend and produce text with a high degree of fluency and accuracy makes them powerful tools for a wide range of applications.

 ## What Are LLMs?